 Putting This Law Into Practice

 The scope of this law is very defined.
 Every garage door opener sold after July 1, 2019, must include a battery backup.
-Every door replaced after that date must be hooked up to a battery backup capable opener.
+Every door replaced after that date must be hooked up to a battery backup capable opener or left without a garage door opener.
 The law is very clear, and has penalties of up to $1,000 per violation.

 Several problems come up when implementing this law.
 The current solutions for battery backups tend to need replaced at least every 2-3 years, sometimes even earlier.
 Every reputable garage door company will face challenging situations when telling a customer that their functioning opener must be replaced when replacing the garage door.
 Consumers will still need to be knowledgeable about their garage door system, as the battery backups can still fail if not maintained.
 As a plus to the bill, the newer garage door openers installed will overall be a lot quieter.
 Battery backup openers must have a DC motor, which generally operate smoother and quieter.